staqio/StaqWallet/README.md

 #### Navigation Controller Setup

-You must provide a `UINavigationController` to the SDK for navigation purposes.
-This navigation controller will be used internally by the SDK to push and present views.
+A `UINavigationController` must be provided to the SDK for navigation purposes.
+The navigation controller is used internally for presenting views.
+Ensure you pass a valid instance when starting the wallet flow.

-Ensure that a valid UINavigationController instance is passed to the SDK, as it is required for proper navigation handling.

 #### Face ID Setup

-Make sure to enable Face ID in your app by adding the following key to your Info.plist file:
+Enable Face ID in your app by adding the following key to your **Info.plist** file:

 ```xml
 <key>NSFaceIDUsageDescription</key>
 <string>We use Face ID to authenticate your identity quickly and securely.</string>
 ```

-If this key is not added, your application will crash when attempting to use Face ID.
+Without this key, the application will crash when attempting to use Face ID.

 #### Document Scanning & KYC Verification

-For features like document scanning and KYC verification, you need to add camera and microphone permissions to your Info.plist:
+To enable document scanning and KYC verification, add camera and microphone permissions to your **Info.plist**:

 ```xml
 <key>NSCameraUsageDescription</key>